Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-Elo rating, commonly used in chess, is an approach of ranking the players for multiplayer games in terms of their competitiveness.
-AlphaZero adopted the Elo rating score to evaluate its performance against other algorithms or programs like AlphaGo Zero and AlphaGo Lee and Stockfish.
-Unfortunately, no existing nim agent with attached Elo rating reflecting its competitiveness is available.
-Thus, we opted for a variation of self-play Elo rating \cite{tian2019elf} as an approach to measure the relative strength of an agent and monitor the training progress, in which the relative strength of an agent is evaluated in comparison with all its ancestors whose rating is updated every time a new trained agent joins in to ensure that the attached rating reflects their competitiveness.
-The Elo rating is measure of champion in terms of its ability to defeat other players.
+The Elo rating system, widely adopted in competitive two-player games such as chess, provides a robust methodology for ranking players based on their relative competitive strength.
+This constitutes a 'champion measure', reflecting an entity's ability to consistently defeat opponents.
+AlphaZero itself utilised Elo ratings to quantify its performance against formidable counterparts like AlphaGo Zero, AlphaGo Lee, and Stockfish.
+Given the absence of a pre-established competitive Nim agent with an associated Elo rating, we implemented a variation of the self-play Elo rating system \citep{tian2019elf}.
+This approach enables us to continuously monitor the relative strength of our agent and track its training progress, with the rating dynamically updated against all its historical predecessors to ensure an accurate reflection of its evolving competitiveness.

-In our self-play Elo rating system, every new agent is assigned with a initial score, 1000.
-At the end of each training iteration, the trained agent is saved into a reservoir of the agents that have been trained preceding it, and its Elo rating is calculated against all the trained agents hoarded in the system.
-The agent being trained is denoted as Player {A} and its opponent who is one of its predecessors as Player {B}.
-Both of them have an expected score representing their probability of winning the match, calculated by this formula for Player {A}:
+In our self-play Elo rating system, each newly trained agent is initialised with a baseline score of 1000.
+Following each training iteration, the newly trained agent is integrated into a repository of previously trained agents.
+Its Elo rating is then computed by conducting evaluation matches against all agents currently stored in this system.
+For any given match, let the agent undergoing training be denoted as Player A, and its opponent, one of its predecessors, as Player B. The expected score for Player A ($E_A$), representing its probability of winning the match, is calculated using the logistic function: